 I am Leverhulme Early Career Fellow at the Faculty of Medieval and Modern Languages and Junior Research Fellow at New College, both at Oxford.

-I am a former professional ballet dancer, choreographer, and teacher.
+I am a former professional ballet dancer.
 I have danced leading roles in such ballets as The Nutcracker, A Streetcar Named Desire, Romeo and Juliet, Le Spectre de la Rose, and A Midsummer Night's Dream.

 meindert.peters@mod-langs.ox.ac.uk